 It is normal for the bidders to insult each other, but because the Scimrahn culture is adverse to loud noises, there is rarely any shouting.
 Onlookers will jeer a trade they think is unfair, and may nod, or flap their hands to cheer trades they approve of.
 The more the tribe approves of a trade, the faster it is expected to go.
 There is little patience for a person who drags their feet on a trade that is favored.
 This may lead to a person going unacknowledged in the future.
-If this happens they have to beg for the right to trade from a member of the tribe.
-Most of the time the person is not allowed to trade for a few hours, and if offensive behavior is repeated the period is longer.
+If this Language